ECCHERUIYOT/AI-Powered-Recommendations-For-Melanin-Skin/README.md

 ![Out of stock Products and Recommendations based on skin tone](https://github.com/ECCHERUIYOT/AI-Powered-Skincare-Recommendations-For-Melanin-Skin/blob/Echeruiyot/images/image3.png)
 * The Recommended pie chart illustrates the percentage of products recommended versus those that are not.
 A significant portion (85%) of products are not marked as recommended, indicating a possible quality or suitability gap.
 This could help identify where product performance might fall short or suggest a need for more tailored product options.

 * The Products pie chart shows the balance between new and existing products.
 The larger percentage of existing products (91%) suggests that the platform maintains a consistent range of products, with newer items being introduced selectively.
-This distribution can provide insights into the inventory management and refresh rates of the catalog over time.
+This distribution can provide insights into the inventory management and refresh rates of the catalogue over time.

 #### 4. Skin Tone Distribution by Price Tier
 ![skintone](https://github.com/user-attachments/assets/6e1279f0-3247-479c-adef-3549870ebdab)